Tank6699/Group5-DSA-2024/README.md

 - grouping.....
 - summary statistics using loc and groupby
 ## Step 4: plot the data and visualize predictions
+- Group Combined of LA, BU and Molina(Ambachow), compiled by Tanveer
 - LA Analysis Done by Tanveer
     - 24 hour levels
     - 6 month index levels